ACEsuit/mace-jax/README.md

 This repository contains a **porting** of MACE in **jax** developed by **Mario Geiger** and Ilyes Batatia.

-:warning: This repository is still in developement.
-Everything can change anytime.

 ## Test without installing

 ```sh